 Over 580,000 people were affected, with many taking temporary shelter in crowded evacuation centres or staying with loved ones.

-Now, more than four months later, many people have not been able to return home.
-There are still around 2,000 families living with host families.
+For more than four months following the disaster, many people were not able to return home.
+Many were living with host families.

-As concerns around coronavirus grow, these families are living in cramped conditions and are unable to take precautions like social distancing.
+With concerns around coronavirus growing, these families were living in cramped conditions and were unable to take precautions like social distancing.